NNPDF/reportengine/docs/DESIGN.md

 a new PDF set is to be generated in some previous step (and in another "namespace"), it is also considered valid to enter the name of that new PDF.

+It is not clear what is the best strategy for aggregating multiple objects of the same kind (for example compare the arclength distribution of two different PDF sets).
+The current approach is to make the resource providers explicitly aware and always operate over lists of items.
+However other strategies might be considered, such as a more general design of the graph-based execution and checking model.